brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/reading.md

 ---
 title: "Reading"
 # Populates the `meta description` for a page
-summary: "A selection of books I've read over the past few years, as well as some books I've currently got on the go."
+summary: "A selection of books I've read and enjoyed over the past few years, as well as some books I've currently got on the go."
 # Populates the opening / `lead` text on a page
 lead:
-  - A selection of books I've read over the past few years, as well as some books I've currently got on the go.
+  - A selection of books I've read and enjoyed over the past few years, as well as some books I've currently got on the go.

 bodyClass: "reading"

-date: 2023-01-24T08:53:00
+date: 2023-04-10T23:51:00
 ---

 Because I've never kept a list of my reads, I've ended up creating a bit of a challenge for myself that's for sure.
-Trying to recall all the books I've read and enjoyed feels like a bit of a daunting task but I'm keen to at least make a stab at it.
+Trying to recall books I've read and enjoyed feels like a bit of a daunting task but I'm keen to at least make a stab at it.

-I'll be adding to the *"Have read"* section as and when I remember any books I've read cause it seems a little lean at the moment.
+I'll be adding to the *"Have read"* section as and when I remember any books I've read cause it certainly is a little lean at the moment.

 ---